Paris

 Where to stay in Paris in January

-In summer, our guests look for a terrasse, a leafy courtyard and air conditioning for warm nights.
+In summer, our guests look for a terrace, a leafy courtyard and air conditioning for warm nights.
 In January, the priorities shift entirely.
-What matters in winter is a maison that feels like home the moment you close the door: powerful heating, heavy curtains, a proper kitchen for the morning after oysters and Muscadet, a sofa you actually want to sit on — and, above all, a location that puts a boulangerie, a métro station and a good café within a few minutes' walk.
+What matters in winter is a maison that feels like home the moment you close the door: powerful heating, heavy curtains, a proper kitchen for the morning after oysters and Muscadet, a sofa you actually want to sit on — and above all, a location that puts a boulangerie, a métro station and a good café within a few minutes' walk.

 Tell us how you like to spend your days — long museum mornings, late dinners, sale shopping, or a little of everything — and we will find you the right street, not just the right apartment.